robshakir/pyangbind/docs/usage.md

 When the `--use-extmethods` command-line option is specified, PyangBind will propagate the dictionary that is provided as the option `extmethods=` argument during class initialisation to the children objects.
 If this option is not specified, this option is always `False`.

 See the [Extension Methods](extmethods.md) documentation for detail of this functionality.

+## YANG Module Arguments

+As per Pyang - when using the PyangBind plugin, the YANG modules to be compiled are specified on the command line, along with `-p <path>` to specify where Pyang should look for other modules that are included.
+However, unlike Pyang, PyangBind needs to be able to resolve all base typedefs - in some cases this may involve specifying additional modules to be compiled if they included `identity` or `typedef` statements.
+In the case that a definition cannot be resolved, PyangBind will not generate bindings and will return a list of the known definitions at the time of the error.
+The current error language is not particularly user friendly - if PyangBind is unable to resolve a type definition or identity statement, please open a bug with the YANG modules being used such that this can be examined.